ajsmth/earhart/README.md

 ## How is it the same?

-The majority of the routing logic and components are mostly unmodified from react-router.
-This means most of the good stuff from react-router is still at your disposal.
+The majority of the routing logic, hooks, and components are mostly unmodified from react-router.
+This means most of the good stuff is still at your disposal.

 ## Installation